-The lymphatic system helps eliminate toxins, waste products, and cancer cells.
+The lymphatic system is an essential part of our immune system that helps eliminate toxins, waste products, and cancer cells from the body.
 It does this by moving fluid, called lymph, throughout the body.
-The lymph moves around in the body collecting toxins, cellular waste, and invaders, and bringing them to the liver and kidneys to be processed out of the body.
+The lymph moves around in the body collecting toxins, cellular waste, and invaders, and brings them to the liver and kidneys to be processed out of the body.

-The lymph system does not have a pump in the body to move it around like the cardiovascular system does, so it depends on muscle contractions and other movements to keep moving.
+The lymphatic system does not have a pump in the body to move it around as the cardiovascular system does, so it depends on muscle contractions and other movements to keep moving.